 - Stop outsourcing

 - Free up larger format machines

 In a study commissioned by Memjet™ (see “Return on Investment” section below), it has been shown that the Afinia Label L801 is cost-competitive with expensive flexo and Indigo printers for label runs of up to 10,000 labels.

 Rapid Proof Turnaround

 Creating label proofs on flexographic, offset, large-format or Indigo printers can be costly.
 The Afinia Label L801 can be used for printing proofs by creating Wasatch SoftRIP color profiles that match your existing presses.
-This will allow you to turn around label proofs quickly and at low cost.
+These short-run color label printers will allow you to turn around label proofs quickly and at low cost.

 Return On Investment

 Depending upon your situation, label producers pay for their Afinia Label equipment in as little as one year by printing proofs and short label runs.

 Label producers such as flexographic shops or other print shops are familiar with presses that cost hundreds of thousands of dollars, or in some cases, upwards of a million dollars, and require a skilled operator to run the press.
 The average salary for an entry-level flexo press operator in the United States is $30,000 according to simplyhired.com.
 Add those together and one must generate hundreds of dollars in margin every hour to be profitable.